muzcategui1106/eks-cdk-playground/README.md

 * how to protect the master role for the EKS cluster, at the moment any role within the account can assume the masterrole this is not ok
 * how to create 2 different instances of ArgoCD, at the moment, there seems to be collision
 * how to add an user namespace (probably will look at teams BluePrint construct).
 Create appprojects for each of the teams and manually apply manifest to it
+* how to add user project to argocd to deploy user applications (it will probably have to be using a plain manifest to define the project and the app of apps)

 # what is verified to work